 Wet the tissue on which the commercially acquired few-layer (6 – 8) CVD-graphene on PMMA is placed.
 Immerse the PMMA-coated graphene in a Petri dish filled with DI water (Figure 3a).

-32,33
+NOTE: The number of layers of graphene can be determined using feasible techniques32,33.

 Place the graphene layer on a filter paper and cut it into pieces suitable to cover all fabricated wells (e.g., 4 mm²) (Figure 3b).